Hanging scroll; ink and slight color on silk

-This wintry vista is a vivid example of idealistic monumental painting: the strong contrasts of ink washes and contouring brush lines; the bold outlining of rock shapes and tree trunks; and the many short, twisting brushstrokes which build up the surfaces of the rocks.
+This wintry vista is a vivid example of idealistic monumental painting: the strong contrasts of ink washes and contouring brush lines; the bold outlining of rock shapes and tree trunks; and the many short, twisting brushstrokes that build up the surfaces of the rocks.
 Much of the painting’s appeal can be attributed to the dynamic lines and contrasting tonal patterns that lead the viewer’s eye from the lower foreground toward the cold mountain peaks in the distance.
-In the corner is the artist’s seal, "Yeoseol," which means snow-like.
+In the corner is a seal that reads "Yeoseol," meaning "Snow-Like."

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.